Optophys-Lab/Datastructure_documentation/gui_documentation/AdminCommander.md

 Here we define file-structure for modalities of data-building blocks.
 Existing buildingblock should be reused if they fit to you data modality.

+Building Blocks are templates of default prestructure of experimental procedures.
+These procedures can be:
+- miniscope recordings
+- 2P in vivo
+- 2P in vitro calcium imaging
+- electrophysiology in vivo
+- behavioral recordings
+- patch clamp recordings
+- etc

 ![admincommander_bblocks.png](../images/admincommander_bblocks.png)
 1. Existing Blocks and corresponding folder names
 2. enter a new building block with short desc